 During your block week, you will complete activities, lectures and assignments with your peers on the programme from the business.
 This allows you to reflect, share good practice and draw upon each other’s experiences.
 Within the block weeks, you will also sit exams.
 The delivery will be made up of a blend of classroom studies at Sheffield Hallam University, where you will be put up in accommodation nearby, and online learning.

 What support is available?

-Within the division you work in, you will be supported by your own mentor who will conduct quarterly reviews with you and discuss your progress at university and also within your role.
+Within the division you work in, your own personal mentor will support you.
+The role of the mentor is to conduct quarterly reviews with you and discuss both your progress at university and within your role.
 Sheffield Hallam University appoint a Course Leader and Work-Based Learning Coach who will work with Barratt to ensure your progress is tracked and any additional support needs are identified.
 You must inform us if you require any additional learning support as this is also offered through the university.
 Don’t forget, you also have peer support from colleagues.